SeLite/SeLite.github.io/BootstrapLoader.md

 # Summary #
 [SeLite Bootstrap](https://addons.mozilla.org/en-US/firefox/addon/SeLite-Bootstrap/versions/), one of SeLite [AddOns](AddOns), allows smoother development of Selenium Core extensions (just plain javascript files, not .xpi).
 It reloads them automatically on change.

-It's more convenient than Selenium IDE's way of loading Core extensions (Selenium menu > Options > Options > General > 'Activate developer tools'), which requires you to apply Selenium menu > Options > Options > General > 'Reload' button everytime you change your extension file.
+It's more convenient than Selenium IDE's way of loading Core extensions (Selenium menu > _Options > Options > General > Activate developer tools_), which requires you to apply Selenium menu > _Options > Options > General > Reload_ button everytime you change your extension file.

 # Details #
 It adds field `bootstrapCoreExtensions` to [Settings](Settings) module `extensions.selite-settings.common`, where you can choose file(s) containing your Core extension in Javascript (saved in UTF-8).
 If you're sharing your tests, you may want to configure that through [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).